Manoranjan-Sethi/reliance_digital_clone/README.md

 # Clone of reliancedigital.in

-This was our project for Unit-5 Construct week at Masai Shcool.
+This was our project for Unit-5 Construct week at Masai School.
-Our target was to complete all main functionality of e-commerce website have, such as sing up to till to the byuing of a product.
+Our target was to complete all main functionality of e-commerce website have, such as to complete the flow buying of a product.
 We have completed this project in 5 days.

 - [Click here](https://glistening-taffy-4f5efd.netlify.app) to see preview of our project.